johnpzh/crawler_astrology/README.md

-# crawler_astrology
+# Crawler for Astrology
+A project for CS780 Machine Learning course.
-Scrape horoscope data from astrology website in order to build a knowledge graph.
+Main purpose: build a knowledge graph by scraping horoscope data from astrology websites.